Privacy Statement for Deloitte Website and Services

 We understand the importance of protecting children's privacy.
 Our Website and services are not designed for, or intentionally targeted at, children.
 It is not our policy to intentionally collect or store information about children.
-For the purposes of this privacy statement, “children” are individuals under the age of eighteen.
+For the purposes of this privacy statement, “children” are individuals under the age of fourteen.

 How we use information about you?